 The IM shall provide the necessary instructions to the driver of what action to take in the case of such a failure as referenced in OPE TSI 4.2.1.2.2.3.

-If the driver becomes aware of a failure of any trackside equipment (including catenary) that affects the safe and/or effective operation of trains, the driver shall inform the signaller of the circumstances as soon as possible and follow the instructions given by the signaller”.
+If the driver becomes aware of a failure of any trackside equipment (including catenary) that affects the safe and/or effective operation of trains, the driver shall inform the signaller of the situation as soon as possible and follow the instructions given by the signaller”.

 This change will be included in TSI OPE.